IOxCyber/PyberSec/ConceptsBasics001/InBuiltFunctions.md

 > print(test.__doc__): to open doc string for a function.

-16. # to find the largest item in an iterable
+16. To find the largest item in an iterable

-17. # max(iterable, *iterables, key, default)
+- max(iterable, *iterables, key, default)
 - to find the largest item between two or more objects
 - max(arg1, arg2, *args, key)
 - in case of string, max returns the alphabetically largest letter string.

-18.
+17.